Food bank: Europe

 The first European food bank was opened in France in 1984.
 The first food bank in Italy was established in 1989.
 Similar to the UK's experience, food banks have become much more common across continental Europe since the crisis that began in 2008.

 In Spain, food banks can operate on the warehouse model, supplying a network of surrounding soup kitchens and other food relief agencies.
-The Spanish federation of food banks helped to feed about 800,000 people during 2008–11, according to the Carrefour Foundation.
+The Spanish federation of food banks helped to feed about 800,000 people during 2008–2011, according to the Carrefour Foundation.
 By October 2014, Spain had 55 food banks in total, with the number who depend on them having increased to 1.5 million.

 In Belgium, food banks helped about 121,000 people in 2012.
 That was an increase of about 4,500 compared with 2011, the biggest increase since the start of the 2008 crisis.
 Belgian food banks account for about 65% of all food aid given out within the country.

 The number of food banks has increased rapidly in Germany, a country that weathered the crisis relatively well, and did not implement severe austerity measures.
-In 2012, professor Sabine Pfeiffer of Munich University of Applied Sciences said there has been an "explosion" of food bank usage.
+In 2012, professor Sabine Pfeiffer of the Munich University of Applied Sciences said there has been an "explosion" of food bank usage.